24 hours in SINGAPORE

 If you’d like to learn more about the first Chinese contract workers in Singapore, a visit to the Chinatown Heritage Center on 48 Pagoda Street is highly recommendable.

-The fact tha I planned lunch in the so-called Little India district gives you a great opportunity to experience the city’s stark cultural contrasts within just a couple of minutes.
+The fact that I planned lunch in the so-called Little India district gives you a great opportunity to experience the city’s stark cultural contrasts within just a couple of minutes.
 The MRT North-East Line takes you there from the stop Chinatown to Little India in 15 minutes.

 Little India’s arterial road is the Serangoon Road with colorful stores with blaring Indian music and exotic scents.
 Bollywood at its best.